navidahmed-github/navidahmed-github/README.md

 # Hi There! 👋

 **My name is Nav!**
-I’m a **Ai Tech Founder & Full Stack Software Engineer**, currently coding primarily in **React.js**, **.NET**, and working with **Azure Synapse**.
+I’m a **AI Tech Founder & Full Stack Software Engineer**, currently coding primarily in **React.js**, **.NET**, and working with **Azure Synapse**.
 I’m always eager to learn new technologies and expand my skill set.
 I am also Microsoft and AWS Certified for both Azure and AWS, with expertise in Google Cloud Platform.

 ---